Updated June 2026

-Nothing here is medical advice, and anxiety that affects your daily life is always worth discussing with a GP or qualified professional.
-Think of this as a compassionate, practical starting point.
+Nothing here is medical advice.
+Anxiety that affects your daily life is always worth discussing with a GP or qualified professional.

 What menopause anxiety feels like